arzamuhammad/CDE_Demo_2/README.md

 We will download the CDE CLI into a CML project and schedule CDE jobs from there.

-Please note that you can download the CDE CLI to your local machine and follow the same steps with [this tutorial](https://www.cloudera.com/tutorials/cdp-using-cli-api-to-automate-access-to-cloudera-data-engineering.html) by the Cloudera Marketing Team, which additionally contains an example of the CDE REST API.
+NB: You can download the CDE CLI to your local machine and follow the same steps with [this tutorial](https://www.cloudera.com/tutorials/cdp-using-cli-api-to-automate-access-to-cloudera-data-engineering.html) by the Cloudera Marketing Team, which additionally contains an example of the CDE REST API.

 ###### Setup Steps